PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Where is the development source code for PS 1.7?

-The bulk of the 1.7 work is being done on [the ‘develop’ branch of the PrestaShop GitHub repository](https://github.com/PrestaShop/PrestaShop/tree/develop ).
+The bulk of the 1.7 work is being done on [the ‘develop’ branch of the PrestaShop GitHub repository](https://github.com/PrestaShop/PrestaShop/tree/develop).<br/>
-You can download it and test it right now!
+You can download it and test it right now -- and give us feedback!

 ### Can anyone install the development version, available on GitHub?